iir20/MASHBOOK-V0.-1.1/replit.md

 - Live chat and network discovery severely limited

 ### Recent Implementation History

+#### Latest Session (July 22, 2025)
+- **Authentication Bug Fix**: Resolved critical JSON parsing errors that prevented user registration and login
+- **API Request Format**: Fixed double JSON encoding issues in authentication system requests
+- **About Section Implementation**: Created comprehensive AboutMeshbook.tsx with features, use cases, and technical details
+- **South Asian Focus**: Tailored About content for Bangladesh and India users with region-specific examples
+- **Responsive Design**: Built mobile-first About page with tabbed interface for technology, security, and limitations
+- **Navigation Enhancement**: Integrated About section as accessible tab in main application
+- **Schema Compatibility**: Updated chat and message components to properly interface with database schema

 #### Comprehensive Demo Data Removal and Real User System Implementation
 - **Removed All Wallet Dependencies**: Completely eliminated wallet system and demo users from the entire application